DutuMaria/Hotel-Management-System/README.md

 # :bellhop_bell: Hotel Management System

 ## About
-This project implements the basics necessities of a real hotel, receiving guests and managing rooms.
+This project implements the basics necessities of a real hotel, managing customers and rooms.

 ### Functionalities: